 Yes, you should eat Dutch herring in Amsterdam.
 Preferably in the Red Light District in the typical Dutch shop called “Amsterdamsche Visch Handel”.
 This shop is so small that they don’t even have a counter.
 The fish is only presented in the display window of the shop.
 They receive fresh fish everyday and they even go to Paris two times a week for the more exotic species!
 But you’ll probably be there for just the herring, which tastes great!
 You can find more information and the location of this shop here.

 Kokopelli is Amsterdam’s first and best smart shop.
-This is the place for you if you’re interested in doing a little mind exploration.
-At Kokopelli they look to offer safe experiences to their customers and to provide good and reliable information about their products.
+A smart shop is a place that sells Magic Truffels among others.
+This is a legal psychedelic drug that keeps you high for about 4 hours.
+Kokopelli is the place in the Red Light District if you’re interested in doing a little mind-exploration.
+Here at Kokopelli, they look to offer safe experiences to their customers and to provide good and reliable information about their products.
 In the back they have a space to relax.
 The lounge has a beautiful view over the water and the Damrak.
 The lounge is supurbly decorated and painted.

-15 grams of Magic Truffels go for around € 18,50.
-Be sure to check out this place, even if you don’t want to use anything.
+15 grams of Magic Truffels (a.k.a.
+Magic Mushrooms) go for around € 18,50 and is enough for 2/3 persons.
+Be sure to check out this unique place, even if you don’t want to use anything.
 More information on Kokopelli can be found here.